-Level 1 Level 2
+Event/Data Logged Level 1 Level 2

-Only create log entries for Create log entries for all events that
+Only create log entries for Create log entries for all events

-events critical to log can be logged.
+events or data critical to log and data that can be logged.

-operations, such as Note: This can provide valuable
+operations, such as changes in Note: This can provide

-changes in the log settings information for the purpose of data
+the log settings or deletion of valuable information for the

-or deletion of log entries. security management, as well as for
+log entries. purpose of data security

+management, as well as for the

-the analysis of any machine failures
+analysis of any machine

-that may occur.
+failures that may occur.

-Job Log Print job Log event Log event
+Job Log Print job Logged Logged

-Jobs involving transmission/storage Do not log event Log event
+Jobs involving transmission/storage other Not logged Logged

-other than print jobs
+than print jobs

-Access Log Login Do not log event Log event

-Logout Do not log event Log event

-Creation of stored document Do not log event Log event

-Deletion of stored document Do not log event Log event

-Batch deletion of all stored documents Do not log event Log event

-HDD format Do not log event Log event

-Detection of marked document by Copy Do not log event Log event

-Data Security Unit

-Batch deletion of log Log event Log event

-Log settings changed Log event Log event